feaksel/RV32IMZ/distribution/rv32im_core_only/macros/CADENCE_REVIEW_FINAL.md

 **What it does:**

-1. Iterates through all 6 macros
+1. Iterates through all 7 macros (+ integrated IP option)
 2. Calls Genus with `*_synthesis.tcl`
 3. Calls Innovus with `*_place_route.tcl`
 4. Generates: